alwinb/reurl/README.md

 ### url.fragment

-Given a ReUrl object `url`, `url.fragment` is a getter that returns the fragment part of `url` as a string, or `null` if no such part is present.
+A getter that returns the fragment part of `url` as a string, or `null` if no such part is present.

 	new ReUrl ('http://foo#baz').fragment
 	// => 'baz'